-Why Should I Pursue the BSN?
+Why Should I Pursue a BSN?

 The Bachelors of Science in Nursing (BSN) is becoming more prevalent in the nursing community.
 More and more hospitals are requiring their RNs to have a BSN.
+So, here is why you should pursue a BSN.

 The Good News